joshuajacobs2020/AWS-Comprehend-Bias-Project/README.md

 ### Reproducibility Guide

-**In order to understand how to use these files, a detailed description is given for the files needed to work and run this code**

 1. The User should start off reading some background information about the inherent political bias in NLP models.
 The blog post also includes a step-by-step process of how we analyzed text for people in Congress.
 This can be accessed here:
 [Blog.md](https://github.com/joshuajacobs2020/QTM-350---Group-4/blob/main/Blog.md)